onewelcome/sdk-react-native/README.md

 # Known RN issues

-These are the issues that are not connected to Onegini React Native SDK but you may encounter them during integration.
+These are the issues that are not connected to OneWelcome React Native SDK, but you may encounter them during integration.

 ## Xcode 12.5 with Flipper